User Guide for units::vector2D Class Library

 Testing for equality can be done in two ways: binary and similar.
 Binary equality is the same as testing double == double.
 This is potentially dangerous because it compares the binary images of the two numbers, not their values.
 The slightest variation can lead to an inequality.
 It's up to the application to decide if this is the desired behavior.

 More often, the application will wish to test if two vectors are "close enough" to each other.
-This can be done with the similar function provided with all vector template classes.
+This can be done with the similar function.
 The default tolerance for the Unit2D template class is the default tolerance for the base unit (the template argument).
-There is no default tolerance for the Vector2D template class; the application must always provide a tolerance.
 The tolerance is used to test if one vector is within a square around the other vector.
 The side of the square is 2 times the tolerance.

 Arithmetic

 Once constructed, a 2D vector can be manipulated using linear algebra operators.
-The application developer should look at Vector2D.h or Unit2D.h to see the full list of valid operators.
 Some examples are:

 b += a;